Enter Debt

 Borrow Money for the Estate

-Borrowing money for the estate creates a special kind of debt, which results in cash being deposited in the estate account.
+Borrowing money for the estate creates a special kind of debt, which results in cash being deposited in an estate account.

 Creating a loan in this way will automatically create a matching deposit in the estate Cashflow account.